cuba-platform/cuba-cli/CONTRIBUTING.md

 ## Building

+**Java 10+ required**.

+1. Set JAVA_HOME variable pointing to Java 10 installation.
-You can easily build and install project using Gradle Wrapper:
+2. You can easily build and install project using Gradle Wrapper:

 > ./gradlew assemble bundle